 Police Staff College

-It was agreed that a new building would be constructed in Police District 12 in Kabul which is due to be completed by early 2014.
+The new building in Police District 12 in Kabul has been completed in early 2014.

 Courses delivered include:

 • Provincial Commanders Course – this course is for Provincial Command teams and explores how the command team can develop their strategic and policing plans.

 • Command Development Programme - this is for District Commanders and other Officers with strategic roles and explores the most important issues that influence and affect strategic leadership within the ANP.

 • Advanced Command Skills Course – this course is for senior Police Officers, Colonel and above, in any role within ANP, the course encompasses communication skills and the ethical perspectives of leadership within the ANP.

 • Intermediate Commanders Programme – this course is for newly promoted or serving officers between Lieutenant and Major and helps to develop their leadership skills and to understand the nature of Command alongside duty as a leader.

 • Leadership & Management Course – this brings together newly promoted or serving officers between Lieutenant and Major and is aimed at assisting them to understand their Leadership & Management responsibilities within the ANP.